-The new partnership will likely focus on achieving some or all of the following objectives in support of this goal:
+The new partnership will focus on achieving the following objectives in support of this goal:

-- Strengthened multi-stakeholder coordination and leadership at national and sub-national levels for health emergency preparedness and risk management - The Indonesian government has stronger systems for preparing for and responding to public health and animal health emergencies
+- Strengthened multi-stakeholder coordination and leadership at national and sub-national levels for health emergency preparedness and risk management3 - The Indonesian government has stronger systems for preparing for and responding to public health and animal health emergencies - The Indonesian government can innovate through operational research and piloting technologies and approaches to combat infectious diseases and strengthen health systems - The Indonesian government's health surveillance and information systems (including animal and human health) are robust, responsive and used effectively at the local and national level

-&lt;sup>3 For subnational engagement, CHS suggests considering a focus on eastern Indonesia for example by working with NTB and NTT and through this potentially inviting Maluku and Papauan provinces to provincial-based activities here.
+For subnational engagement, CHS suggests considering a focus on eastern Indonesia for example by working with NTB and NTT and through this potentially inviting Maluku and Papauan provinces to provincial-based activities here.
 This would help address Australia's interests in terms of cross border disease risks.